 Chagas disease is usually transmitted to humans by a blood-sucking insect called an assassin bug or a kissing bug.
 The insect carries a protozoan parasite called Trypanosoma cruzi, which kills more people in the region each year than any other parasite-born disease, including malaria, Levy said.

 Terri Irwin has stepped up with an appropriate response to help end Japan's facade to the nations.
 Animals don't have to be killed to find out their life biology.
 It seems to me that the other governments should have already suggested alternative forms of research, but it is great that Terri Irwin has come up with a great idea.
 Thanks Terri!
+Another idea that has never happened, the Japanese government should not be allowed to sell the whale meat for human or animal consumption.

 SYDNEY, Australia (AP) -- The widow of TV "Crocodile Hunter" Steve Irwin announced Thursday she will launch non-lethal research of whales in Antarctic waters next year in hopes of showing that Japan's scientific whale kill is a sham.